-To run the tool go to
+To run the tool, go to:

 Metagenomics () | Abundance Analysis () | Alpha Diversity ()

 The rarefaction analyses are done differently depending on the type of abundance table used as input.
 For OTU and functional abundance tables, where abundances are counts, rarefaction is calculated by sub-sampling the abundances in the different samples at different depths.
-For whole metagenome taxonomic profiling abundance tables, where abundances are coverage estimates, sub-sampling is not possible, so diversity is estimated using a probabilistic model corresponding to our qualification criteria instead (see section 6.2).
+For whole metagenome taxonomic profiling abundance tables, where abundances are coverage estimates, sub-sampling is not possible, so diversity is estimated using a probabilistic model corresponding to our qualification criteria instead (see Taxonomic Profiling).

 The rarefaction analysis parameters will define the granularity of the alpha diversity curve.

 - Minimum depth to sample is set to 1 by default.

 - Maximum depth to sample If this option is not checked, the maximum depth is set it to the total number of reads (in the case of one sample) or the total number of reads of the sample with most reads.